 Even after Christ was crucified and resurrected, He still pleaded with Israel through His apostles.
 It wasn’t until three and a half years after Christ’s resurrection that the Jewish leaders sealed their fate in fully rejecting the message of the Messiah.
 This occurred at the stoning of Stephen (Acts 7: 51-60, Daniel 9:27).

 Forty years after the resurrection, in the bitter siege of Jerusalem in A.D.
 70, a generation after the crucifixion (Matthew 24:15–20), the Jews suffered the fruits of their fateful decision the day they withdrew from the covenant by their declaration, “We have no king but Caeasar” (John 19:15).
 At that time, the temple and Jerusalem were completely destroyed by the Romans just as Christ precisely predicted (Matthew 24:2).
 If the nation of Israel had accepted Christ and repented from their sins, He would have granted them deliverance from their enemies.

-After this time, the Jews were scattered abroad in different nations.
+The Jews were a target of persecution till the events in World War II.
 During the time leading up to the rise of Hitler, the nation of Germany was bankrupt from World War I. Hitler began sharing his strong antisemitic position and used the Jewish people as a scapegoat to the nations financial problems.
 Sadly, the German nation elected him into power, which resulted in the slaughter of many Jews all over Europe.
 The genocide of the Jewish people during the Holocaust is a horrible act in the history of world.